Nmap, Penetration Testing

 nmap -sU -p 53 192.168.1.119

-From the given image you can observe the result that port 53 is closed.
+The given image shows that port 53 is closed.

 Look over the sequence of packet transfer between source and destination captured through Wireshark